Physium/wjloh/_posts/2018-11-11-Terraform-vSphere-IaC.md

 * [Deploying a VM w/ Terraform in ESXi without vCenter](https://elatov.github.io/2018/07/use-terraform-to-deploy-a-vm-in-esxi/)
 * [Deploying vSphere VM with Terraform by Emil Wypych](https://emilwypych.com/2017/02/26/deploying-vsphere-vm-with-terraform/)
 * [Terraform with vSphere by vGemba](https://www.vgemba.net/vmware/terraform/Terraform-Part-1/)

-This is post was made with Terraform v0.11.10 and Terraform vSphere Provider v1.9.0